 Task 3: Predicting Produce Sales

-1. What type of ETS or ARIMA model did you use for each forecast?
+What type of ETS or ARIMA model did you use for each forecast?
 Use ETS(a,m,n) or ARIMA(ar, i, ma) notation.
-How did you come to that decision?the ETSMNM modelmost of the in-sample error measurementsareARIMA.
+How did you come to that decision?

+I chose the ETS(M,N,M) model because most of the in-sample error measurements, depicted below, are superior to the ARIMA model.
 The more important measures, RMSE and MASE, are smaller and therefore better in the ETS model.

 The accuracy measures back up the decision.
 Where the ETS model is better, it is much better, especially at the RMSE measurement.
 Where ARIMA is better, it is only slightly better, especially at the MASE measurement.